lukeasrodgers/chrome-timeline-exploration/README.md

 - Chrome DOM node count: 30-72 (42)
   - manually running GC reduces DOM node count back to 30
   - `frag` along with its clone, and all children are GC'ed.
-Similar profile to 6b, except there `frag` could not be GC'ed.
+Similar profile to 6b, except there `frag` could not be GC'ed because it's a global variable.
 - one GC event with between .25 and .5 megs GC'ed

 ### test 6f